decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 If you try to remove a component that doesn't exist in the entity, this action won't raise any errors.

+If a component was added using `.set()`, then it can be overwritten directly by a component of the same category, without needing to remove it first.
+For example, if you give a _BoxShape_ component to an entity and later give it a _PlaneShape_ component, the _BoxShape_ component is overwritten.

 ## Access a component from an entity

 You can reach components through their parent entity by using the entity's `.get()` function.